-The resistors connected to the Isen+ pins determine the gains in the load-line regulation loop and the channel-current balance loop as well as setting the overcurrent trip point.
-Select values for these resistors by using Equation 30:
+The resistors connected to the ISEN+ pins determine the gain in the channel-current balance loop and set the overcurrent trip point.
+Select values for these resistors by using Equation 27:

 $$R{ISEN} = \frac{R_X}{105 \times 10^{-6}} \frac{I{OCP}}{N}$$ (EQ.
-30)
+27)

-where R{ISEN} is the sense resistor connected to the ISEN+ pin, N is the active channel number, R_X is the resistance of the current sense element, either the DCR of the inductor or R{SENSE} depending on the sensing method, and I{OCP} is the desired overcurrent trip point.
+Where R{ISEN} is the sense resistor connected to the ISEN+ pin, N is the active channel number, R{χ} is the resistance of the current sense element, either the DCR of the inductor or R{SENSE} depending on the sensing method, and I{OCP} is the desired overcurrent trip point.
 Typically, I{OCP} can be chosen to be 1.2x the maximum load current of the specific application.

 With integrated temperature compensation, the sensed current signal is independent on the operational temperature of the power stage, i.e. the temperature effect on the current sense element R_X is cancelled by the integrated temperature compensation function.
-R_X in Equation 30 should be the resistance of the current sense element at the room temperature.
+R_X in Equation 27 should be the resistance of the current sense element at room temperature.

 When the integrated temperature compensation function is disabled by pulling the TCOMP pin to GND, the sensed current will be dependent on the operational temperature of the power stage, since the DC resistance of the current sense element may be changed according to the operational temperature.
-R_X in Equation 30 should be the maximum DC resistance of the current sense element at the all operational temperature.
+R_χ in Equation 27 should be the maximum DC resistance of the current sense element at the all operational temperature.

 In certain circumstances, it may be necessary to adjust the value of one or more ISEN resistors.
-When the components of one or more channels are inhibited from effectively dissipating their heat so that the affected channels run hotter than desired, choose new, smaller values of RISEN for the affected phases (see the section entitled "Channel-Current Balance" on page 15).
-Choose R{ISEN,2} in proportion to the desired decrease in temperature rise in order to cause proportionally less current to flow in the hotter phase, as shown in Equation 31:
+When the components of one or more channels are inhibited from effectively dissipating their heat so that the affected channels run hotter than desired, choose new, smaller values of R{ISEN} for the affected phases (see "Voltage Regulation" on page 14).
+Choose R{ISEN,2} in proportion to the desired decrease in temperature rise in order to cause proportionally less current to flow in the hotter phase, as shown in Equation 28:

 $$R{ISEN,2} = R{ISEN} \frac{\Delta T_2}{\Delta T_1}$$ (EQ.
-31)
+28)

-In Equation 31, make sure that ΔT_2 is the desired temperature rise above the ambient temperature, and ΔT_1 is the measured temperature rise above the ambient temperature.
-While a single adjustment according to Equation 31 is usually sufficient, it may occasionally be necessary to adjust R{ISEN} two or more times to achieve optimal thermal balance between all channels.
+In Equation 28, make sure that ΔT_2 is the desired temperature rise above the ambient temperature, and ΔT_1 is the measured temperature rise above the ambient temperature.
+While a single adjustment according to Equation 28 is usually sufficient, it may occasionally be necessary to adjust R{ISEN} two or more times to achieve optimal thermal balance between all channels.